DPlayer234/houston-tools/README.md

 Optionally loads Azur Lane game data collected by the Azur Lane Data Collector in this repo.

-> [!WARNING]
-> This branch uses serenity and poise "next" versions.
+This bot uses serenity and poise "next" versions, so there may be sudden internal changes when those update.

 ## Setup